widmanski/columns/README.md

 > More info coming soon // This is a really early version // Please see demos for more info

+## features
+- locking short columns to the top of the current container
+- scrolling columns at different speeds to ensure they end in the same spot
+- locking columns to the bottom of the container when you reach their end

 ## testing & building
 - grunt test
 - 127.0.0.1:8282 in your browser for preview